VanshBhardwaj1945/cloud-resume-challenge-azure/README.md

 > If you want to overwrite the existing one, please add --overwrite in your command.
 > ```
 > *After revisiting the documentation, I added the ```--overwrite```flag in the workflow configuration.
 Once updated, the deployment worked successfully and the site began updating automatically on each push.*

 ### Implementing Unit Testing

-While I had done some basic unit testing in my college courses, applying it to a live API was a completely different beast.
-This was easily the most challenging part of the entire project.
-The goal was to ensure that my Python logic—specifically the part that increments the visitor counter—worked perfectly before it ever touched my production database.
-To do this without actually writing "fake" data to Cosmos DB every time I ran a test, I had to learn the concept of Mocking.
-This allows the test to simulate a database response, ensuring the code logic is sound in a controlled environment.
+While I’d done basic unit testing in college, testing a live API was a whole different challenge.
+The goal was to ensure my Python logic for incrementing the visitor counter worked before touching the production database.
+To avoid writing “fake” data to Cosmos DB, I learned mocking—simulating database responses so tests could run safely and reliably.

 **Steps taken:**
 1. **Project Structure:** Created a `/tests` directory and added `__init__.py` to treat the folder as a package, along with `test_function.py` for the actual test cases.